Joy Ogwu

-Ogwu has advised the United Nations Institute for Disarmament Research on disarmament issues and has published books promoting more African ties to Latin America.
-She is the former chair of the board of trustees of the United Nations Institute for Disarmament Research (UNIDIR).
+She advised the United Nations Institute for Disarmament Research on disarmament issues and has published books promoting more African ties to Latin America.
+She was a chair of the board of trustees of the United Nations Institute for Disarmament Research (UNIDIR).

-She was appointed Foreign Minister by Nigerian President Olusegun Obasanjo on August 30, 2006.
+Ogwu was appointed Foreign Minister by Nigerian President Olusegun Obasanjo on 30 August 2006.

 In 2008, Ogwu became the Permanent Representative of Nigeria to the UN in New York City.
 Ogwu was the President of the UN Security Council in July 2010 and in October 2011.
-She is the former president of the executive board of the UN Women Entity for Gender Equality and the Empowerment of Women.
+She was the president of the executive board of the UN Women Entity for Gender Equality and the Empowerment of Women.

-Ogwu obtained her BA and MA in political science from Rutgers University.
+She obtained her BA and MA in political science from Rutgers University.
 She later received her Ph.D. from the University of Lagos in Nigeria.
 While obtaining her Ph.D. in 1977, she joined the Institute of International Affairs at the University of Lagos.